Cyrano de Bergerac (play)

-Cyrano de Bergerac (/ˌsɪrənoʊ də ˈbɜːrʒəræk, - ˈbɛər-/ SIRR-ə-noh-_-də-_-BUR-zhə-rak-,_–_-BAIR--, /fr/) is a play written in 1897 by Edmond Rostand.
+Cyrano de Bergerac (/ˌsɪrənoʊ də ˈbɜːrʒəræk, - ˈbɛər-/ SIRR-ə-noh-_-də-_-BUR-zhə-rak-,_–_-BAIR--, /fr/) is a French play written in 1897 by Edmond Rostand.
 The play includes elements of the life of the 17th-century novelist and playwright Cyrano de Bergerac, along with elements of invention and myth.
-It is here that the iconic huge nose of Cyrano was invented; there is no historical basis for that feature.
+Cyrano's large nose is based on reality (see the accompanying portrait) but in performance of the play is usually exaggerated.

 The entire play is written in verse, in rhyming couplets of twelve syllables per line, very close to the classical alexandrine form, but the verses sometimes lack a caesura.
 It is also meticulously researched, down to the names of the members of the Académie française and the dames précieuses glimpsed before the performance in the first scene.

 The play has been translated and performed many times, and it is responsible for introducing the word panache into the English language.
 The character of Cyrano himself makes reference to "my panache" in the play.
 The most famous English translations are those by Brian Hooker, Anthony Burgess, and Louis Untermeyer.